About

 3. Scalping Controls

-Implementing rules that limit trading frequency and volume can help manage the impact of high-speed trades.
+Implementing rules that limit trading frequency and volume can help curb the impact of high-speed trades.

 4. Partnering with Trusted Liquidity Providers